defold/doc/docs/en/manuals/live-update.md

 ## Scripting with Live Update

-To actually use the liveupdate content, you need to download and mount the data to your game.
+To actually use the live update content, you need to download and mount the data to your game.
-Read more about about how to [script with liveupdate here](/manuals/live-update-scripting.md).
+Read more about about how to [script with live update here](/manuals/live-update-scripting.md).

 ## Development caveats